 Single-family foster homes, shelters, or a group foster home are the most likely landing places for your child.
-If your child is suffering from abuse or neglect and requires medical care then he or she may be taken to a hospital or doctor's office to be examined.
+If your child is suffering from abuse or neglect and requires medical care, then he or she may be taken to a hospital or doctor's office to be examined.

 It is possible that CPS will not tell you where your child is going to be placed.
 Their reasoning for doing so is typical because there is a concern that you will be a threat to harm the caregivers or otherwise interfere with the foster process.
 As a result, CPS may refuse to tell you where your child is going to be taken.
-Instead, your child will be taken to a third party home or visitation facility in order to allow you to see him or her.
+Instead, your child will be taken to a third-party home or visitation facility to allow you to see him or her.

 Do you have the ability to determine where your child will be residing?

-You can and should provide CPS will the names and contact information for persons that you would prefer your child to reside with you are waking on your safety plan or whatever goals that you have agreed to with CPS.
+You can and should provide CPS will the names and contact information for persons that you would prefer your child to reside with you are waking on your safety plan or whatever goals you have agreed to with CPS.
 Shelters that provide temporary care for children in the initial days after removal are common landing places.
 This is especially true if you do not provide CPS with any alternatives.